-Do you own a condo that you use as an Airbnb?
-That’s a great way to put your extra space to use and generate more income, especially if your condo is in a destination-worthy location.
+Do you own a home, townhouse, or condo that you rent through Airbnb?
+That’s a great way to put your extra space to use and generate more income, especially if your place is in a destination-worthy location.

 The average Airbnb host makes $924 per month, but that can be much higher if your property is in a tourist-heavy area.
 Plus, if you’re a great host, your reputation and reviews can make your rental even more sought after.

 So how do you become a top host on Airbnb?
 We talked to the experts to get their best pointers on how to make your rental stand out.

 Before we get started, remember the most important thing is to make sure your Airbnb rental is clean.
 It doesn’t matter what views your condo offers if it’s cluttered and dusty.

 “First and foremost, the property must sparkle, says Michael Shapot, a real estate broker for Compass.
 “I can’t emphasize enough how critical it is for the home to be beyond clean.
 Especially the bathroom, kitchen, and linens.
 Bonus points for any attention paid to the hard-to-reach corners and windows.”